 Subsequently, the Israeli Knesset adopted a series of “Basic Laws.”
 Most of these Basic Laws dealt with the institutional structure of the state: the Government, the Judiciary, the President, the Knesset, and others.
 Only by 1992 were two Basic Laws protecting human rights enacted: Basic Law: Human Dignity and Freedom (1992) and Basic Law: Freedom of Occupation (1994).
 It is the enactment of these two Basic Laws that marked the beginning of the “Israeli Constitutional Revolution” (Kretzmer 1992).

 These Basic Laws have two important features: first, they include a provision which states that their purpose is to establish State of Israel as a Jewish and democratic state.
 The phrase “Jewish and democratic” was coined and has become a key phrase in Israel jurisprudence.
 Secondly, both Basic Laws include a provision which assert that there shall be no violation of the rights specified in these Basic Laws except by a law befitting the values of the State of Israel, enacted for a proper purpose and no greater than is required.
+This means that the Knesset ought not legislate laws which conflict with these basic laws.

 In 1995, in a seminal decision that has been compared to the famous Marbury v.
 Madison in the USA, the Supreme Court decided that the two Basic Laws grant the judiciary the power to invalidate statutes.
 In a very lengthy decision written by nine justices, Justice Aharon Barak and a few other Justices argued that by enacting the Basic Laws, the Knesset acted as a “Constituent Assembly” and therefore has the power to bind itself (United Mizrahi Bank v.
 Migdal Cooperative Village 1995).
 Consequently, the Supreme Court had the power to strike down laws incompatible with the two Basic Laws.
 Some justices used different argumentation but also concluded that the courts had the power of judicial review.
 While the Supreme Court eventually decided to uphold the relevant law in United Mizrahi Bank, the Supreme Court later used the opportunity to strike down other statutes.